More FM: The More FM network

 Networked shows on the More FM stations either originate from the Auckland or Christchurch studios.

-Breakfast There are 10 local shows throughout NZ and one network shows.
-Lana Searle, Adam Percival and Paul Ego present a networked breakfast show called "The Breakfast Club" from the More FM Christchurch studios to listeners in Auckland, Waikato, Tauranga, Rotorua, Hawkes Bay, Whanganui, Wellington, Nelson, Marlborough, Christchurch, South Canterbury, Dunedin and Clutha.
+Breakfast There are 10 local shows nationwide and one network show.
+Lana Searle, and Simon Barnett currently present a networked breakfast show called "The Breakfast Club" from the More FM Christchurch studios to listeners in Auckland, Waikato, Coromandel, Tauranga, Rotorua, Hawkes Bay, Whanganui, Wellington, Nelson, Marlborough, Christchurch, South Canterbury, Dunedin and Clutha.

-Workday "Workplace Social Club" programming runs from 10am to 3pm and some markets have a local show during this time.
-A networked workday show presented by Alisha from the Auckland studios can be heard in Auckland, Waikato, Tauranga, Taupo, Gisborne/Wairoa, Hawke's Bay, Manawatu, Wairarapa, Central Otago, Queenstown and Clutha.
+Workday "Workplace Social Club" programming runs from 10 am – 3 pm and some markets have a local show during this time.
+A networked workday show presented by Alisha from the Auckland studios can be heard in Auckland, Waikato, Tauranga, Taupō, Gisborne/Wairoa, Hawke's Bay, Manawatū, Wairarapa, Central Otago, Queenstown and Clutha.

-Drive & Nights The network drive show is hosted by Jay-Jay Feeney and Paul (Flynny) Flynn, followed by an evening show Sunday to Thursday with host Tyler McDonald.
-All More FM stations are networked between 3pm and 5am.
+Drive & Nights The network drive show is hosted by Sarah Gandy and Paul (Flynny) Flynn, followed by an evening show Sunday to Thursday with Luka.
+All More FM stations are networked between 3 pm and 5 am.

 Weekends Most More FMs run a local Saturday breakfast show.
-On Sunday a "Best of the Breakfast Club" show airs between 6am and 9am across 20 markets.
+On Sunday a "Best of the Breakfast Club" show airs between 6 am and 9 am across 20 markets.

 More FM stations

 Northland

-91-6 More FM Northland is a radio station serving the Whangarei urban area and the entire Northland Region on 91.6FM, Kerikeri on 107.3FM, Russell on 95.2FM and Tutukaka on 94.4FM.
+91-6 More FM Northland is a radio station serving the Whangārei urban area and the entire Northland Region on 91.6FM, Kerikeri on 107.3FM, Russell on 95.2FM and Tutukaka on 94.4FM.
 Before the re-branding to More FM in 2005 this station was known famously as KCC FM.